 \section{Evaluation}

-We evaluate FLIN on nine popular websites from three representative domains: \textit{(1) Restaurants (R)}, \textit{(2) Hotels (H)}, and \textit{(3) Shopping (S)}.
-For each website, we collect labelled datasets (see \S\ref{sec:dataset}).
-To evaluate the generalization capability of FLIN, we perform \textit{in-domain cross-website evaluation}.
-Specifically, we train one FLIN model for each domain using one website, and test on the other (two) websites in the same domain.
-Ideally, a single FLIN model could be trained by merging the training datasets of all three domains and applied to all test websites.
-We choose to perform \textit{domain-specific} training and evaluation in order to better analyze how well FLIN leverages the semantic overlapping of concept-level actions (that exists across in-domain websites) to scale to new websites.
-We discard \textit{cross-domain} evaluation as the semantics of actions and parameters do not significantly overlap across \textit{R}, \textit{H} and \textit{S}.
+We evaluate \sys on nine popular websites from three representative domains: \textit{(i) Restaurants (R)}, \textit{(ii) Hotels (H)}, and \textit{(iii) Shopping (S)}.
+We collect labelled datasets for each website (\S\ref{sec:dataset}) and perform \textit{in-domain cross-website evaluation}.
+Specifically, we train one \sys model for each domain using one website, and test on the other (two) websites in the same domain.
+Ideally, a single model could be trained by using the training data of \textit{all} three domains and applied to all test websites, but we opt for \textit{domain-specific} training/evaluation to better analyze how \sys leverages the semantic overlap of concept-level actions (that exists across in-domain websites) to generalize to new websites.
+We discard \textit{cross-domain} evaluation because the semantics of actions and parameters do not significantly overlap across our three domains.